alstat/QuranTree.jl/docs/src/man/nlp/text_summarization.md

     return r
 end
 ```
 Using this function, we apply it to the above similarity matrix (`sim_mat`) and extract the PageRank scores for all verses.
-This score will serve as the weights, and so higher scores suggest that the verse has a lot of connections to other verses in the corpus, which means it represents *per se* the corpus.
+These scores will serve as the weights, and so higher scores suggest that the verse has a lot of connections to other verses in the corpus, which means it represents *per se* the corpus.
 ```@repl abc
 p = pagerank(sim_mat)
 ```